Skip to main content

 • If No grouping view is enabled, click the header hyperlink on the card of the finding.
 In the example on the screenshot below, it is the tainted-sql-string.
 Click View details if No grouping is enabled

-3. In the Data flow section you can see the source, traces, and sink of the tainted data.
-The example below displays the path of tainted data across multiple files as Semgrep Pro Engine was enabled.
+3. In the Data flow section, you can see the source, traces, and sink of the tainted data.
+The example below displays the path of tainted data across multiple files because Semgrep Pro Engine was enabled.
 Data flow in Finding details page